stefanes/PSLoki/docs/functions/Send-LokiLogEntry.md

 ### -URI
 Specifies the URI for the request.
-Override default using the LOKI_HOST environment variable.
+Override default using the LOKI_ENDPOINT or LOKI_HOST environment variables.

 ```yaml
 Type: Uri